 How To Clean Greasy Hands

-Whether it's engine grease from servicing your vehicle’s… engine… or that gross goo that comes off a bicycle's chain and gears, if you have a case of The Grease Hands, you're probably not going to get properly clean using hand soap alone.
-But guess what cuts through grease?
-Give me some sugar, baby.
-Ideally you can use a paste made from a tablespoon of a rough, crystalized sugar mixed with some water, but really any sugar will do.
-Rub that sweet paste all over your manly claws, then wash as usual.
-Repeat as necessary, but often a single sugar scrub will help break up and lift off the grease.
+Whether it's engine grease from servicing your vehicle or that gross goo that comes off a bicycle's chain and gears, if you have a case of "The Grease Hands," you're probably not going to get properly clean using hand soap alone.
+Here's when you should reach for some sugar.
+Ideally, you can use a paste made from a tablespoon of a rough, crystalized sugar mixed with some water, but really any sugar will do.
+Rub that sweet paste all over your hands, then wash as usual.
+Repeat as necessary, but often a single sugar scrub should be enough to break up and lift off the grease.